RetroDECK/ES-DE/USERGUIDE.md

 **Clear**

-This will remove any media files for the game file and also remove its entry from gamelist.xml.
-The actual game file will however _not_ be deleted.
+This will remove any media files for the game file or folder and also remove its entry from the gamelist.xml file.
+The actual game file or folder will however _not_ be deleted.
 A prompt will be shown asking for confirmation.

 **Delete** _(Files only)_

 This will remove the actual game file and its gamelist.xml entry, as well as any media files.
 A prompt will be shown asking for confirmation.
-Note that deletion of folders is not supported as that would potentially be a bit dangerous, instead use the valid operating system tools to handle deletion of folders.
+The deletion of folders is not supported as that would potentially be a bit dangerous, instead use the valid operating system tools to handle deletion of folders.

 ## Screensaver